 Some videos on the trending list are expected.
-These are videos like a new song, but others can be based on things like rate of growth in views and where views are coming from.
+These are videos like a new song, but others can be based on things like the rate of growth in views and where views are coming from.

 Tip from YouTube on how to rank in the “Trending” section

 YouTube suggests that to rank in the “Trending” section, you should make videos that are widely relatable, broadly appealing, and easily shared.
-When you create these kinds of videos, they can reach tons of different audience besides your subscribers.
+When you create these kinds of videos, they can reach tons of different audiences besides your subscribers.